sambuccid/hulipaa/users_and_roadmap.md

 ## user/tech stories for MVP(incomplete)
 ### search bar
-As the creator of the website
-I want to be able to place the searchbarin my website So that the user can see it

 ### results for one word in one file
 As a visitor of the website